tc39/proposal-record-tuple/README.md

 # Overview

-The goal of this proposal is to introduce deeply constant/immutable data structures to JavaScript.
+The goal of this proposal is to introduce new value types that are deeply immutable to JavaScript.
 It has multiple objectives:

 - Add guaranteed deep immutable data structures at a language-level that provide similar manipulation idioms as objects
 - Add guarantees in strict equality when comparing data.
 This is only possible because those data structures are deeply immutable (comparing props fast is essential for efficient virtual dom reconciliation in React apps for instance)